 "No. Go in there and shut the door."
-Leaning heavily, and arm bent in Romen's, a hand clutching the back of a chair, she nods towards L's old rooms.
+Leaning heavily, her arm bent in Romen's, a hand clutching the back of a chair, she nods towards L's old rooms.

 Junior looks at Roman.
 He looks back, thinking something is draining from her.
-Junior frowns the turns and, looking all the while at the floor, goes into enters the room.
+Junior frowns then turns and, looking all the while at the floor, goes in the room and shuts the door.